-The physical remains of eighteenth- and nineteenth-century workers' housing has been recognised as a legitimate avenue of research.
+The physical remains of 18th- and 19th-century workers' housing has been recognised as a legitimate avenue of research.
 This is articulated in the current Archaeological Research Framework for North West England (Newman and McNeil 2007; McNeil and Newman 2007), which identified several initiatives that should be prioritised for archaeological research of the industrial and modern periods, including Initiative 7.6: 'A study of the development of workers' housing in Greater Manchester and East Lancashire should be undertaken to examine the development of different housing types...'
 (McNeil and Newman 2007, 139).
 Since the publication of the Research Framework, a considerable body of significant data has been generated from the archaeological investigation of workers' housing, particularly in Manchester and Salford, enabling a variety of plan forms and construction details to be identified.
-The remains of double-depth houses dating to the first half of the nineteenth-century, in particular, have been recorded in detail, although some plan forms certainly merit further investigation, such as back-to-back houses and smaller cottages.
-In this respect, Sites 05 and 08 are potentially of greater archaeological interest than Sites 03 and 09.
+The remains of double-depth houses dating to the first half of the 19th century, in particular, have been recorded in detail, although some plan forms certainly merit further investigation, such as back-to-back houses and smaller cottages.